 The wave of migration around 450 CE was from Angles, Saxons and Jutes.
-The migration of the early 800s was from Danes and other clans of what are now Norway and Sweden.
+“Vikings” were men from some of these tribes that chose to live by raiding for silver and slaves.
+Migration for permanent settlement took over in the early 800s and York became the capital.
 Beowulf is a classic that has come down to us in West Saxon, but it appears to be a Danish oral history.

 Wayland the Smith